 Sales.
-In the years ended December 31, 2022, 2021 and 2020, the primary industries for which we produced PCBs were defense and aerospace equipment (48.7%, 41.2% and 47.6% of production, respectively), medical equipment (8.0%, 8.8%, and 8.3% of production, respectively), industrial equipment (7.1%, 4.4% and 2.5% of production, respectively), and distributors, contract electronic manufacturers and others (36.2%, 45.6% and 41.6% of production, respectively).
+In the years ended December 31, 2024, 2023 and 2022, the primary industries for which we produced PCBs were defense and aerospace equipment (65%, 50.7% and 48.7% of production, respectively), industrial equipment (13%, 14.4% and 7.1% of production, respectively), distributors, contract electronic manufacturers and others (16%, 26.7% and 45.6% of production, respectively).

 Customers.
-During the year ended December 31, 2022, we provided PCBs to approximately 130 customers in Israel and approximately 81 customers outside of Israel.
-Our customers outside of Israel are located primarily in North America, the Netherlands, India, Italy, Romania, Uruguay, China and South Africa.
-Sales to non-Israeli customers were \$17.5 million 44.2% of revenues) for the year ended December 31, 2022, \$14.9 million (43.9% of revenues) for the year ended December 31, 2021 and \$16 million (43.6% of revenues) for the year ended December 31, 2022, and 2020, a group of affiliated companies accounted for 18.7%, 21.2% and 18.9% of our total revenues, respectively, and another group of affiliated companies accounted for 9.2%, 7.9% and 11.6% of our total revenues, respectively.
+During the year ended December 31, 2024, we provided PCBs to approximately 123 customers in Israel and approximately 72 customers outside of Israel.
+Our customers outside of Israel are located primarily in North America, the Netherlands, India, Italy, Romania and Uruguay.
+Sales to non-Israeli customers were \$15.8 million (34 % of revenues) for the year ended December 31, 2024, \$20 million (42.7% of revenues) for the year ended December 31, 2023 and \$17.7 million (44.6% of revenues) for the year ended December 31, 2022.
+In the years ended December 31, 2024, 2023 and 2022, a group of affiliated companies accounted for 8.3%, 13.7% and 18.7%, of our total revenues, respectively, and another group of affiliated companies accounted for 15.5%, 14% and 9.2% of our total revenue, respectively.

 Marketing.
 We market and sell our products primarily through our direct sales personnel, sales representatives and through PCB trading and manufacturing companies.
-We currently have eleven persons involved in sales, of which ten persons are located in Israel and two persons are located in the United States.
+We currently have twelve persons involved in sales, of which eleven persons are located in Israel and one person is located in the United States.
 In North America, we market and sell our products through Eltek USA as well as through independent local sales representatives.
 PCB trading and manufacturing companies act as distributors of our products in the Netherlands, Italy, and South Africa.
 In India, we market our products through a local sales representative.
-We maintain technical support services for our customers service support centers that handle all logistical matters relating to the delivery of our products and receive and handle complaints relating to delivered products.
+We maintain technical support services for our customers worldwide.
+We also maintain customer service support centers that handle all logistical matters relating to the delivery of our products and receive and handle complaints relating to delivered products.
 Our customer service personnel currently consist of five persons.

 Our strategy is to focus on the high end of the PCB market, mainly in flex-rigid PCBs, in which margins are better.
 We are currently focusing our marketing efforts on the defense and medical industries.
 To penetrate the U.S. defense market, we applied for ITAR registration from the U.S. Department of State, Bureau of Political-Military Affairs, which we received in January 2009.
 ITAR regulates the manufacture, export and transfer of defense articles, information and services.
 ITAR is a set of U.S. government regulations that controls the export and import of certain defense-related articles and services.
 The regulations restrict sensitive information and technologies only to be shared with U.S. persons, unless special approval is acquired.
 To qualify for ITAR registration, we met strict requirements for corporate structure, security, record keeping and procedures to allow us to sell our PCBs for use in U.S. defense products.
-In Normh America and Europe.
+In November 2009, we became certified to the AS 9100B quality management standard for the avionic industry in order to strengthen our position in the avionic and aerospace market in North America and Europe.
 In January 2014, we received accreditation from Nadcap, a global cooperative accreditation program for aerospace engineering and related industries, for our advanced circuitry solutions, including rigid and flex-rigid printed circuit boards.

-Starting in 2021, we have a dedicated sales team for commercial activities which cooperate with reliable PCB manufacturers from the Far East.
+Starting in 2021, we have a dedicated sales team for commercial activities whose members cooperate with reliable PCB manufacturers from the Far East.